gaearon/react-transform-boilerplate/README.md

 ## Troubleshooting

+### I can’t serve images / use different HTML file / etc

+This boilerplate is just a Webpack bundle served by an Express server.
+It’s not meant to demonstrate every feature of either project.
+Please consult Webpack and Express docs to learn how to serve images, or bundle them into your JavaScript application.

 ### I don’t see the syntax error overlay!

 Make sure your react-app is not attached to `document.body` as the client overlay provided by [webpack-hot-middleware](https://github.com/glenjamin/webpack-hot-middleware) will render into `document.body`.